 Like most forms of chemical dependency, the transition from casual drinker to excessive use is one that almost always sees blurred lines as the individual crosses from one to the next.

 This journey may entail numerous experiences consisting of job loss, strained relationships, stints in jail following yet another DUI/DWI, financial hardships, poor grades in school and any number of similar experiences.
-Sadly, family and friends stand on the sidelines pleading for some type of alcohol treatment programs for a means for intervening on the drinker.
+Sadly, family and friends may stand on the sidelines pleading for some type of alcohol treatment programs for a means of intervening on the drinker.

 For those of you who can relate, let us reassure you that there is a solution which shows a higher that average rate of success.
-Over the past decade, The Lakehouse Recovery Center has come to be known as one of Los Angeles, California’s foremost leaders of alcoholism treatment, along with the treatment for nearly all forms of chemical dependency.
+Over the past decade, The Lakehouse Recovery Center has come to be known as one of Los Angeles, California’s foremost leaders of treatment for alcoholism, along with the treatment for nearly all forms of chemical dependency.

 Included in this array is also those with dual-diagnosis or otherwise referred to as co-occurring disorders.

 Our Alcohol Treatment Programs

 The unique hybrid method we employ at The Lakehouse is one that, essentially blends numerous approaches as a means for inhibiting the likelihood for certain barriers to exist, as they so commonly do in traditional, singular approach drug rehabs.
 Consequently, individuals engaged in our outpatient alcohol treatment programs often achieve successes never before experienced, resulting from such methods as:

 - A monitored Neuro-cognitive development program